talos-vulndev/afl-dyninst/README.md

 Usage: afl-dyninst -dfvxD -i binary -o  binary -l library -e address -E address -s number -S funcname -I funcname -m size
    -i: input binary program
    -o: output binary program
-   -d: do not instrument the binary, only supplied libraries
-   -l: linked library to instrument (repeat for more than one)
    -r: runtime library to instrument (path to, repeat for more than one)
    -e: entry point address to patch (required for stripped binaries)
    -E: exit point - force exit(0) at this address (repeat for more than one)